 - a) Preparation.
 When you do this, make sure you are ready to tell people about your topic by knowing the major facts.
-Bring brochures to handout. (you can order them free of charge at: http://med.stanford.edu/liver/resources/brochure orders.html) You can also make your own low budget banner or poster.
-Using email lists and social media to share infographics/educational posts are powerful ways to spread awareness. - b) Confidence.
+Bring brochures to hand out. (you can order them free of charge at: http://med.stanford.edu/liver/resources/brochure orders.html) You can also make your own low budget banner or poster. - b) Confidence.
 Being confident will inspire others to join the cause.
 Approaching people to talk about HBV can be intimidating, but it will get easier with practice.
-It is important that you appear confident in your purpose - remember that by reaching out to people who may not seem interested at first could potentially save their life.
-Tagging onto other events with other organizations nearby can give you access to more people. - c) Take Advantage of Teams.
-Try to get as many of your team to show up as possible: more people mean more presence, and thus easier advertising.
+It is important that you appear confident in your purpose remember that by reaching out to people who may not seem interested at first could potentially save their life.
+Tagging onto other events with other organizations nearby can give you access to more people who may stop at your table as well as theirs. - c) Take Advantage of Teams.
+Try to get as many of your team to come out as possible: more people mean more presence, and thus easier advertising.
 While reaching out to the student body, each member also gets practice that will help later on in public health outreach.